USGS - science for a changing world

 Single-channel seismic-reflection data for this survey were acquired along shore-perpendicular transects spaced 800 m apart, extending beyond the 3-mi limit of California State waters, using a SIG 2Mille minisparker and an Edgetech SB-0512i chirp system.
 Water depths in the survey area ranged from 6 m near shore to 210 m at the northwest corner of the survey area.

 The Edgetech 512 chirp subbottom-profiling system consisted of a source transducer and an array of receiving hydrophones housed in a 500-lb fish towed at a depth of several meters below the sea surface.
-The swept-frequency "chirp" source signal was 500 to 7,200 Hz with a 30-ms sweep length, recorded by hydrophones located on the bottom of the fish.
+The swept-frequency "chirp" source signal was 500 to 7,200 Hz with a 30-ms sweep length recorded by hydrophones located on the bottom of the fish.
 The SIG minisparker system used a 500-J high-voltage electrical discharge that created a source with greater power and lower frequency than the chirp and was received by a towed 15-m-long hydrophone streamer.
-The minisparker source was fired at a rate of 2 times per second, which, at normal survey speeds of 4 to 4.5 knots, gave a data trace every 1 m.
+The minisparker source was fired at a rate of 2 times per second, which, at normal survey speeds of 4 to 4.5 kts, gave a data trace every 1 m.
 Record lengths were 0.35 s for the chirp and 0.5 s for the minisparker.
-The data from each system were digitally recorded in standard SEG-Y 32-bit floating-point format with Triton Subbottom Logger (SBL) PC-based software that merged seismic-reflection data with differential GPS navigation data.
+The data from each system were recorded digitally in standard SEG-Y 32-bit floating-point format with Triton Subbottom Logger (SBL) PC-based software that merged seismic-reflection data with differential GPS navigation data.
 Digital sampling was 12.5 kHz for the chirp data and 16 kHz for the minisparker data.
 Differential GPS position fixes were written into the trace headers of the SEG-Y files and are also available as an ASCII text file.
 All the lines that were collected with the chirp system are indicated by the prefix “PBC”, and minisparker lines begin with the prefix “PBS”.

-During initial deployment, the chirp system was unable to image deeper than 10 m subbottom depth and was quickly abandoned in favor of the lower-frequency minisparker system, which was able to penetrate as deep as 150 m.
+During initial deployment, the chirp system was unable to image deeper than 10 m subbottom depth, and it was quickly abandoned in favor of the lower-frequency minisparker system, which was able to penetrate as deep as 150 m.
 Subsequently, only four chirp lines were collected, and in the rest of the survey we used the minisparker sound source.

 After the survey, all the SEG-Y files were read by using Seismic Unix software, and PostScript (PS)-format image files of all the profiles were generated.
 A short-window (30 ms) automatic-gain-control (AGC) algorithm was applied to both the chirp and minisparker data, and a 160- to 1,200-Hz bandpass filter was applied to the minisparker data.
 These data-processing steps were applied only for display purposes and have not been applied to the available SEG-Y data.
 The PS-format image files were converted to TIFF- and smaller JPEG-format image files.
 All of the SEG-Y data files, the navigation file, and the TIFF- and JPEG-format image files are available for download from the Data Tables section of this report.

-For more information, contact Ray Sliter.
+For more information, contact the WCMG team.

 Accessibility FOIA Privacy Policies and Notices